Are the P&O Ferries sackings legal?

 A cross-party group of MPs has condemned the company's action as "callous" and "disgraceful".
 But did P&O's move break the law?

-Were the sackings legal?
+Were the sackings unlawful?

 According to employment lawyer Holly Cudbill, if the P&O employees' contracts are governed by UK law, then the answer is almost certainly yes.